naveensurla/Cyclistic-Bike-Share-Analysis/README.md

 ┣ 📁 sql/                  ← SQL scripts for transformation
 ┣ 📊 PowerBI_Report.pbx    ← Power BI Dashboard
 ┗ 📄 README.md             ← Project summary & documentation

+---
+## **About Me**
+I am an aspiring Data Analyst looking for a career transition, with a background as an Engineer in Project Sales.
+Passionate about transforming raw data into meaningful insights, I aim to leverage analytical skills to drive data-driven decision-making.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/naveen-surla-587565242/) or explore more projects on [GitHub](https://github.com/naveensurla).

+## 🙌 Connect & Feedback
+If you like this project or have suggestions, feel free to connect with me or leave feedback!